subhojit777/imag/doc/src/09020-changelog.md

       chaining
     * The `toml-query` dependency was updated to 0.5.0
     * `imag-timetrack list` lists with a table now
-    * `imag-timetrack stop` now stops all runnings tags if none are specified
+    * `imag-timetrack stop` now stops all running tags if none are specified
     * The `toml-query` dependency was updated to 0.6.0
     * `ResultExt::map_err_trace_exit()` was removed in favour of `ResultExt::map_err_trace_exit_unwrap()`.